 - and set around while the member of

-- the household each with his favorite
+- the household each with his favourite

 - book drew up to enjoy in his own way